opensearch-project/documentation-website/_benchmark/reference/commands/command-flags.md

 ## include-tasks
 <!-- vale on -->

-Defines a comma-separated list of test procedure tasks to run.
-By default, all tasks listed in a test procedure array are run.
+Defines a comma-separated list of scenario tasks to run.
+By default, all tasks listed in a scenario array are run.

-Tests are executed in the order they are defined in `test-procedure`---not in the order they are defined in the command.
+Tests are executed in the order they are defined in `scenario`---not in the order they are defined in the command.

 All task filters are case sensitive.